antonioconselheiro/bug-ng-update-with-jsr-dependencies/README.md

 You can run this project by `devcontainer open .`.

-You can find this issue in [angular](https://github.com/angular/angular-cli/issues/28858).
+You can find this issue in [angular cli](https://github.com/angular/angular-cli/issues/28858).